KM3NeT/km3db/README.rst

   >>> db = km3db.DBManager()

 It tries to figure out the easiest way to authenticate with the database gateway.
-If launched on the Lyon CC, GitLab CI or the KM3NeT JupyterHub service, it will automatically use the corresponding session cookies.
+If launched on the Lyon CC it will automatically use the corresponding session cookie.
-If not operating on whitelisted hosts, the environment variables ``KM3NET_DB_USERNAME`` and ``KM3NET_DB_PASSWORD`` will be used.
-If those are not set, it will look for a cookie in ``~/.km3netdb_cookie``.
+The environment variables ``KM3NET_DB_USERNAME`` and ``KM3NET_DB_PASSWORD`` can also be used.
+If those are not set, km3db will look for a cookie in ``~/.km3netdb_cookie``.
 As a last resort, it will prompt the user to enter the username and password manually.
 After a successful authentication, a cookie file with the session cookie will be